heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 UPN.

 They now know the secret hardware id (`HW_ID`) for a specific installation.
-They can use that to hardware id to encrypt the random key that they used to encrypt one cell (usually some defined geographic region) of the S-57 data.
+They can use that hardware id to encrypt the random key that they used to encrypt one cell (usually some defined geographic region) of the S-57 data.
 They send that back to the user as a "cell permit".